Geogaddi: Release

 Warp did not distribute promotional copies for Geogaddi to music journalists, and instead—based on a concept the brothers had described—hosted two album listening events in churches.
 The album was first released by Vivid in Japan on 8 February 2002 and by Warp Records on 18 February 2002 in Europe.
 The album has been released on compact disc, vinyl, digital download and as a limited edition compact disc.
-Japanese releases produced by Beat Records contain a bonus track titled "From One Source All Things Depend".
+The Japanese release of the album, released by Beat Records, contain a bonus track entitled "From One Source All Things Depend".

 Reception

 Geogaddi received critical acclaim upon release.
 It currently holds a score of 84 out of 100 from review aggregate site Metacritic based on 21 critics' reviews, indicating "universal acclaim".
 John Bush of AllMusic drew comparisons between the album and Music Has the Right to Children, including both albums' cover art.
 He also praised the use of samples, as he felt that it fit the tone of the album.
 Critics at Q compared Geogaddi to the album Drukqs by Aphex Twin, saying that it was "satisfying in every way that Aphex Twin's Drukqs wasn't".

 Pat Blashill of Rolling Stone gave the album 3 stars out of 5, calling it "marvelously vague".
 A later review of the album on the Rolling Stone Album Guide gave it 2 stars out of 5, writing, "the contrast of evil undertones and electronic lullabies simply wasn't as compelling."
 Kitty Empire of NME named it "the electronic album of the year."
 Mark Richardson of Pitchfork wrote: "While some will complain about Boards of Canada's failure to cover new territory, [...] the rest of us will delight in what we see as a very accomplished album packed with great music."

 Geogaddi was ranked on year-end lists of the best albums of 2002 by numerous publications, such as Mojo, NME, Uncut and The Wire.
 In 2017, Pitchfork placed Geogaddi at number five on its list of "The 50 Best IDM Albums of All Time".
 It peaked at number 3 on the Billboard Top Dance/Electronic Albums chart.